AbdullahMuhammed5/air-quality-app/README.md

 cp .env.example .env
 ```

 This app is using AQair as an external API to fetch the air quality data.
-So to get benefit of this app you need to create an account on https://www.iqair.com/fr/dashboard to get an API key that will be replaced in the env var below.
+So to get benefit of this app you need to create an account on [AQair Dashboard](https://www.iqair.com/fr/dashboard) to get an API key that will be replaced in the env var below.
 This API key will authorize you to call AQair APIs.

 ```
 IQAIR_BASE_URL=https://api.airvisual.com